 Our 2nd Edition of Audio for Theatre has been delayed far beyond our initial anticipated roll-out date.
 One of our co-hosts was out on the road as FOH Sound Engineer with repeated world tours.
 Our editor has been out of town working sporting events like the World Series, and other major sporting events.
 Bob is recovering from a bout with mouth cancer, and has a very good prognosis.
 To show our appreciation for your patience, we have worked up our special Loyalty Program for the 2nd Edition of Audio for Theatre.

-Option 1: If you bought the 1st Edition of Audio for Theatre from IEV or any of our distributors in the last 4 academic years (August, 2012-present), return the 1st Edition to us at:
+Option 1: If you bought the 1st Edition of Audio for Theatre from IEV or any of our distributors in the last 3 years (January, 2013-present), return the 1st Edition to us at:

 Interactive Educational Video, LLC

 PO Box 4582